attainu-nightingale/nightingale-course-module/coding-challenges/README.md

 `smallest` should return the smallest number in the array.

 Feel free to use any technique - either algo based or any of the JS' builtin feature to solve this problem.

+### Day 4: Check for power of 2

+Create a Javascript function that checks if a number is a power of two.

+For a number that is power of two, you should return `true`.
+For others, you should return `false`.
+Examples: `isPowerOfTwo(16)` => `true`, `isPowerOfTwo(9) => `false`

+*Hint:* You can easily check if a number is power of two by - repeatedly dividing it by two and checking for any remainder - until the number becomes 1 or less.
+If at any point the remainder is not 0, the number is not a power of two.